Uh oh. What’s Plan B?

 A small, inexpensive gift with thought put behind it can help build rapport as well as make them feel appreciated.

 For example, one simple way you can thank your employees is buying them a book or introducing them to a mentor.
-It costs you almost nothing and is a big plus for them.
+It costs you little or nothing financially, and is a big plus for them.

 Here are two more real-world examples: